- Popular Searches

 Christian apologetics is the study of how believers present a rational defense for the Christian faith.
 As such, the course considers various objections to belief and examines the historic responses to such doubt.
 The course considers the long-term and lively interaction between theology and philosophy, logic, history, religious pluralism, and science.

 Different cultures read the biblical text with different eyes.
-They notice what other cultures do not, and they apply the text differently based on their own cultural location.
+They notice what other cultures do not.
+They apply the text differently based on their own cultural location.
 This course enables students to recognize their own cultural lenses and learn to read through the lenses of others in order to come closer to an intercultural “crowdsourced” reading.

 Choose five of the following courses: